po3rin/gockerfile/README.md

 ## Run container

-you can exec go api container.
+You can run go API container as it is.

 ```bash
 $ docker run -it -p 8080:8080 po3rin/gockersample:latest /bin/server